JetSimon/jetsimon.github.io/posts/why-i'm-shelving-diy-tour.md

 I don't know if anyone is reading this, I don't know if anyone cares, but I think I need to re-evaluate.
 I think I need to spend a month or two prototyping and finding the fun in a very simple mechanic.
 As a solo developer I don't think I'm able to making sprawling, living, fun rock star simulation game of my dreams.

 But for now, I think I'm going to enjoy my Summer and maybe participate in a few game jams to get my confidence back.
+I'm really hoping I can still get a Steam release out this year, but I'm not going to stake my self worth it in.

 XOXO